-- b.
+- Name and title (and, in the case of a consulting actuary, the name of the firm). - b.
 Manner of appointment of the Appointed Actuary (e.g., who made the appointment and when). - c.
 A statement that the person meets the requirements of a Qualified Actuary (or was approved by the domiciliary commissioner) and that documentation was provided to the Board of Directors.

-Once this notification is furnished, no further notice is required with respect to this person unless the Board of Directors takes action to no longer appoint or retain the actuary or the actuary no longer meets the requirements of a Qualified Actuary."18

-FAQ: Do actuaries need to be reappointed each year?
+Once this notification is furnished, no further notice is required with respect to this person unless the Board of Directors takes FAQ: Do actuaries need to be reappointed each year?